dhoyle/splicedocs-jekyll/pages/OnPrem/Info/OnpremReleaseNotes.md

 permalink: onprem_info_release.html
 folder: OnPrem/Info
 ---
-# Release Notes for Splice Machine On-Premise Database v2.6.1 (September 25, 2017)
+# Release Notes for Splice Machine On-Premise Database v2.7 (February, 2018)

 {% include splice_snippets/onpremonlytopic.md %}

-Welcome to 2.6.1 release of Splice Machine!
+Welcome to the 2.7 release of Splice Machine!
 The product is available to build from open source (see <https://github.com/splicemachine/spliceengine>), as well as prebuilt packages for use on a cluster or cloud.

 This topic contains the following sections: